pmollaei/ProtKernel/README.md

 Step 4 — Generate the Reference Protein Structure
 <br /> Create a reference structure ensuring that residue indices match those used in the simulation trajectories.
 Important considerations:
-If residues are removed at the beginning of the sequence (e.g., starting at residue 2), the reference structure must use the same indexing.
+<br /> If residues are removed at the beginning of the sequence (e.g., starting at residue 2), the reference structure must use the same indexing.
 You may either:
 keep the same starting residues as in Chignolin.pdb, or temporarily add random residues and remove them later.